thyeem/longshot/README.md

 * Support various __search lengths__, __character sets__ and __hashers__.
 * Strict mode: searches only for a given _exact length_
-* Deep mode: searches _everything less than or equal_ to a given length.
+* Deep mode: Incrementally searches when you do not know the exact length of search
 * Use `CPUs` as _much_ as possible. __Get the most out of them!__
 * Use, however, `memory` as _little_ as possible.